Skip to Main Content

 Online lenders are a popular choice if you want to get a bad credit business loan.
 These alternative lenders offer funding solutions that are more accessible to credit-challenged borrowers than traditional bank loans.
 Some will even accept a credit score as low as 500.

-These lenders can also help you get a business off the ground since they often have more flexible time in business and annual revenue requirements.
+These lenders can also help you get a business off the ground since they often have more flexible requirements around annual revenue and time in business.
 Some online lenders also offer online pre-qualification tools that let you view loan quotes without impacting your credit score.

 In other words, if you’re starting a business with no money and bad credit, start here.